Ciao, welcome back to my blog!

 Finding a good wardrobe can be challenging if the space is tiny, but it is crucial to keep your clothes tidy and clean at all times so I wouldn't opt for a rail.
-Your clothes will get dusty pretty soon, if next to a window, the direct light will fade the colours and frankly, it doesn't look nice most of the times, unless you own 5 t-shirt of the same colour.
+Your clothes will get dusty pretty soon if next to a window, the direct light will fade the colours and frankly, it doesn't look nice most of the time unless you own 5 t-shirts of the same colour.

-After reading "The life changing method of tidying" I understood with relief that I was not stupid or disorganised.
-Japanese people are used to deal with less space compared to Italians so they created a more practical way of folding clothes to keep everything visible and easily accessible.
+After reading "The life-changing method of tidying" I understood with relief that I was not stupid or disorganised.
+Japanese people are used to dealing with less space compared to Italians so they created a more practical way of folding clothes to keep everything visible and easily accessible.

-Below I linked a couple of wardrobe solutions to avoid the rail.
+Below I linked a couple of wardrobe solutions: